 with

-The fact that the Brauer--Manin obstruction is the only obstruction to the Hasse principle for this family goes back to earlier work of Colliot-Th\'el\`ene, Coray and Sansuc \cite{ct-c-s}, wherein it is shown that $\Br(X_{a,b,c,d})/\Br(\QQ)\cong \ZZ/2\ZZ$.
-Furthermore, in \cite[Prop.~C]{ct-c-s}, a $1$-parameter family of counter-examples to the Hasse principle is exhibited.
+The fact that the Brauer--Manin obstruction is the only obstruction to the Hasse principle for this family goes back to earlier work of Colliot-Th\'el\`ene, Coray and Sansuc \cite{ct-c-s}, wherein it is shown that $\Br(X_{a,b,c,d})/\Br(\QQ)\cong \ZZ/2\ZZ$ for any $(a,b,c,d)\in \QQ^4$ such that \eqref{eq:stipulate} holds.
+(This work actually covers general Ch\^atelet surfaces of the form \eqref{eq:1} in which $f=q_1q_2$ for distinct quadratic polynomials $q_1,q_2$ that are irreducible over the base field.)
+Furthermore, in \cite[Prop.~C]{ct-c-s}, a $1$-parameter family of counter-examples to the Hasse principle over $\QQ$ is exhibited.
 This family, which we will meet again in \S \ref{s:ct}, is given by $X_{1,1-k,-1,k}$ for any positive integer $k\equiv 3 \bmod{4}$.
 It generalises the particular case $k=3$ first discovered by Iskovskikh \cite{iskov}.
 Our chief object is to give a finer quantitative treatment of this circle of ideas.
 As we vary over rational coefficients, producing surfaces $X_{a,b,c,d}$ that are defined over $\QQ$, we will investigate the proportion of surfaces that \begin{itemize} \item[---] have points everywhere locally, \item[---] have $\QQ$-rational points, \item[---] fail the Hasse principle. \end{itemize} One of the issues that we shall need to address is how best to parameterise the Ch\^atelet surfaces that are of interest to us.